cofievet/DevTools/IA/prompts.md

 ## IDE

-### Commit message
+### Commit message generation

-The first line should be a resume of all files with start by this possibility : (feat: / fix: / refactor: / chore: / doc:) and a scope between parenthesis, no more than 50 characteres expect the start.
+The first line should be a summary of all modifications, following the format <type>(scope): <description>.
+The description should not exceed 50 characters (excluding type and scope).

-The second line should be blank
+The second line should be blank.

-The third line is a breaking change if needeed , else we doesn't set this line.
+The third line should contain breaking changes if needed, otherwise this line should be omitted.

-The other line is a description more precise functionnaly in bullet point.
-I don't want the class name or the code return
+The remaining lines should provide a more detailed functional description in bullet points.
+Do not include class names or code return values.